- 1 Can I learn to play electric guitar first?

 - 7 What order should I learn guitar?

-- 9 What is the easiest song to learn on electric guitar?
+- 9 How long does it take to learn the electric guitar?

-- 11 What is the hardest instrument to play?
+- 10 What is the first song to learn on guitar?

 Can I learn to play electric guitar first?